The holidays are here and so is all the festive food. Some of it is naughty but much of it can be nice.

 Scallion and Roasted Pine Nut Hummus

 Dust off that family nutcracker.
 Recent research finds that walnuts may help prevent kidney and colon cancers.
 In addition, the study suggests that walnuts are a rich source of antioxidants that may help protect cells from oxidative damage.
 Walnuts contain essential fatty acids, or the so-called "good fats," which are known to help reduce blood pressure and boost the immune system.
-So go nuts with this simple pesto recipe.
+So go nuts with this healthy fish recipe.

 Mangoes are naturally sweet and rich in a variety of antioxidants.
 One of them, lupeol, is thought to rid the body of harmful molecules known as free radicals, which can damage a cell's DNA, triggering some forms of cancer and other diseases.
 Studies have indicated that mango pulp may lower the risk of prostate cancer, inflammation, arthritis, and diabetes.
 This colorful and refreshing mousse recipe will delight dinner guests.